 Sophisticated brands are characterised by elegance, prestige, and charm.

-A good example of a sophisticated brand is Rolex.
+An excellent example of a sophisticated brand is Rolex.
 Renowned for its exquisite and prestigious watches, Rolex stands for precision, craftsmanship, and exclusivity.

 Ruggedness